influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/tools/_index.md

 ## [InfluxDB command line interface (CLI/Shell)](/influxdb/v1.7/tools/shell/)

-InfluxDB's command line interface (`influx`) is an interactive shell for the HTTP API that comes with every InfluxDB package.
+The InfluxDB command line interface (`influx`) is an interactive shell for the HTTP API that comes with every InfluxDB package.
 Use `influx` to write data (manually or from a file), query data interactively, and view query output in different formats: